National Healthcare Decisions Day 2025: What You Should Know

 It’s not just for older people

-It’s OK if you aren't sure what you want
+It’s OK if you don’t know exactly what you want

-Once you’ve decided what you want and discussed your wishes with the people important to you, you must take the next step and document your wishes.
-Here in Louisiana, there are two advance care planning documents available: the advance directive, or “living will”; the health care power of attorney; and a set of portable medical orders issued by your doctor when faced with a serious life limiting illness- Louisiana Physician Orders for Scope of Treatment
+In Louisiana, there are two advance care planning documents available: the advance directive, or “living will”; the healthcare power of attorney; and a set of portable medical orders issued by your doctor when faced with a serious life limiting illness: Louisiana Physician Orders for Scope of Treatment.

 Advance directive: This is a legal document that states what kinds of treatment should be given to you when you can no longer make decisions or speak for yourself.
 It only goes into effect if you are terminally ill and have lost decision-making capacity, and it is usually completed in advance of any known illness.
 You complete it yourself, and unless there are other known facts, it must be honored.
 To become valid, it must include the signatures of two witnesses or notarized.